jonnonz1/nz-statute-book/acts/public/1988/disputes-tribunal-act-1988.md

 A Registrar shall ensure that assistance is reasonably available, either from that Registrar himself or herself, or from that Registrar's staff, to any person who seeks it in completing the forms required by this Act, or by any rules made under this Act, in relation to the lodging of a claim in a Tribunal, an application for a rehearing, an appeal against an order or approval or variation made or given by a Tribunal, or the enforcement of an order or an agreed settlement in the Tribunal or in a District Court.

 ### 56 Contempt of Tribunal
-(1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who— (a) wilfully assaults, insults, or obstructs a Referee, or any witness or any officer of a Tribunal during a sitting of a Tribunal or while a Referee, a witness, or an officer is going to, or returning from, a sitting of a Tribunal; or
+(1) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who— (a) wilfully assaults, insults, or obstructs a Referee, or any witness or any officer of a Tribunal during a sitting of a Tribunal or while a Referee, a witness, or an officer is going to, or returning from, a sitting of a Tribunal; or
   (b) wilfully assaults, insults, or obstructs any person in attendance at a sitting of a Tribunal; or (c) wilfully interrupts, or otherwise misbehaves at, a sitting of a Tribunal; or